Skip to content

 Lower timeouts increase the chance of unnecessary replacements.
 Recovery (bitmap resync) is much cheaper than replacement (full resync), so it is better to wait for a node to come back than to replace it prematurely.
 The default 15 minutes is a safe choice for most environments.

-Higher copy counts provide more resilience:
+Higher replica counts provide more resilience:

-numberOfCopies Survives Recovery behavior
+replicaCount Survives Recovery behavior

 1 Relocations only (no redundancy) Volume unavailable during outage.
 Recovers when node with storage returns.